 Nitin Shah: It is important to remember, no matter how bad things may seem, there is always something that can be done.
 No matter how small that something seems in the beginning, doing that can open some amazing unexpected opportunities.

-What really worked for us during these times and should probably work for other organizations as well as the ability of the members of the core team to keep the vision, mission and values of the organization at the centre of their thought process while focusing on the present and future possibilities instead of past possibilities and lost opportunities.
+What really worked for us during these times and should probably work for other organizations as well as the ability of the members of the core team to keep the vision, mission, and values of the organization at the center of their thought process while focusing on the present and future possibilities instead of past possibilities and lost opportunities.